 You can delete courses after the automated registration BUT you cannot end up with fewer credits than the system put through the automated registration – e.g. you registered for courses of the total amount of 30 ECTS, after the automated registration you have 27 ECTS.
 So that is the minimum you have to study during the semester.
 You can add courses and delete another but you have to have still 27 ECTS as a minimum.

 The enrollment is a stage after the automated registration where students can only enrol in courses where free spots are available.

 This stage is based on time competition, first come, first served!
-(See the time schedule of the registration Spring Semester 2020 – time and date for changes based on the year of study).
+(See the time schedule of the registration Winter Semester 2021/2022 – time and date for changes based on the year of study).
 The free places are visible in brackets. – Student can see whether she/he was enrolled or not once she/he enters the enrollment. – If the student was not enrolled automatically, she/he needs to be fast and compete with the others for the free places.

 - taught a few days during the semester on an intensive basis, in majority by hosting lecturers from other universities

 - check carefully the time table of the course which is inserted in the timetable in the section “NOTE”